zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

 ### Base Implementation

-Before we dive into how custom materializers can be built, let us briefly discuss how a materializers in general is implemented.
+Before we dive into how custom materializers can be built, let us briefly discuss how materializers in general are implemented.
 In the following, you can see the implementation of the abstract base class `BaseMaterializer`, which defines the interface of all materializers: